 Execution of the leaders of the Münster Rebellion, image via the Münster City Archives

 There’s an old saying that goes “you can only kill a man once”.
 But, according to the laws at the time, you can torture him for a long time.
-The Bishop-Prince had Jan van Leyden, Bernard Knipperdolling (a prominent Münster businessman who was not only one of van Leyden’s Father-in-Laws, but also his chief executioner) and Bernard Krechting (King Jan’s chief of staff) brought before him and tortured for hours. (side note- the Spanish Inquisition learned from and used these German Torture techniques).
+The Bishop-Prince had Jan van Leyden, Bernard Knipperdolling, a prominent Münster businessman who was not only one of van Leyden’s Father-in-Laws but also his chief executioner, and Bernard Krechting, King Jan’s chief of staff, brought before him and tortured them for hours. (side note- the Spanish Inquisition learned from and used these German Torture techniques).
 Finally, he allowed the release of death to end it.
-The bodies were then placed in the cages, and hoisted to the top of St Lamberti for all to see and remember what happens when you rebel against the Church and Crown.
+The bodies were then placed in cages and hoisted to the top of St Lamberti for all to see and remember what happens when you rebel against the Church and Crown.
 The bones were left in the cages for 50 years before they were finally removed, but the cages themselves remained there for over 400 years.

 Cages in Münster Germany Today

-During WW2, the Lambarti church was bombed, and the cages came crashing down.
-Workmen repairing the church later commented on the fine craftsmanship that went into these cages, barely a scratch on them.
-It was debated whether they should be put back on the spire… and ultimately, it was decided that they should hang again.
-A reminder of a dark chapter in Münster’s past.
+During World War II, the Lamberti church was bombed, and the cages came crashing down.
+Workmen repairing the church later commented on the fine craftsmanship that went into these cages- barely a scratch on them.
+It was debated whether they should be put back on the spire, and ultimately, it was decided that they should hang again.
+They are a reminder of a dark chapter in Münster’s past.

-Was it mass-hysteria? was it a cult? or just madness?
+Was it mass hysteria?
+Was it a cult?
+Or was it just madness?

-There is a new theory that the rebellion may have come as a result of Ergot poisoning… Ergot is a fungal growth that spreads on wheat and rye when it’s stored in damp places.
-The result can be as mild as convulsions or sores, but as extreme as hallucinations… sort of a natural LSD.
+There is a new theory that the rebellion may have come due to Ergot poisoning.
+Ergot is a fungal growth that spreads on wheat and rye when stored in damp places.
+The result can be as mild as convulsions or sores but as extreme as hallucinations, sort of a natural LSD.

 500 years later, it’s interesting to speculate.